dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/roles/assigning-roles-to-users-vb.md

 uid: web-forms/overview/older-versions-security/roles/assigning-roles-to-users-vb
 title: "Assigning Roles to Users (VB) | Microsoft Docs"
 author: rick-anderson
 description: "In this tutorial we will build two ASP.NET pages to assist with managing what users belong to what roles.
-The first page will include facilities to see what..." ms.author: riande ms.date: 03/24/2008 ms.assetid: fd208ee9-69cc-4467-9783-b4e039bdd1d3
+The first page will include facilities to see what...
+(VB)" ms.author: riande ms.date: 03/24/2008 ms.assetid: fd208ee9-69cc-4467-9783-b4e039bdd1d3